code-423n4/2021-11-vader/README.md

 - The code under `dex-v2` directory should be reviewed for any exploits that allow draining of funds from the pool contract involving pairs.
 - There is no inconsistency encountered in the liquidity issuance and redeeming as the liquidity is issued in non-fungible, fungible and synthetic tokens.
 They should work together seamlessly.
-- The emission curve for Vader token works correctly by emitting the correct amount of tokens across eras.
 - The TWAP contract properly and correctly calculates the true USD values for Vader and USDV assets, and the conversion between USDV and Vader is correct.
 - The Veto functionality of GovernorAlpha contract works as intended and does not introduce any vulnerability.